-Undocumented immigrants in the U.S. have always had an insecure existence, subject to raids, tips to Immigration and Customs Enforcement (ICE), or ripoffs by employers who call ICE just before paychecks are due.
-This understandably leads undocumented persons to ask, "Where am I safe?",
+Undocumented immigrants in the United States have always had an insecure existence, subject to raids, tips to Immigration and Customs Enforcement (ICE), or ripoffs by employers who call ICE just before paychecks are due.
+This understandably leads undocumented persons to ask, "Where am I safe?".

 You might have heard that some cities call themselves "sanctuary cities."
 The word "sanctuary" conjures images of a zone where no one can enter or make arrests of undocumented ("illegal") immigrants.
 The truth of what a sanctuary city offers, however, is far more limited and complex.

 Broadly speaking, a "sanctuary city" or county provides a safe haven for immigrants by setting limits on how far state or local law enforcement will go to cooperate with, or even do the job of, federal immigration authorities.

 What exactly this means, however, varies by city and state.
 Most often, it has to do with how police and other law enforcement authorities coordinate with ICE when dealing with suspects, criminals, or others with whom they come into contact.
 It's important to understand that immigration violations are based on federal law, and local police have no direct power to arrest a person simply for being undocumented.
 So the true meaning of sanctuary often has more to do with local law enforcement refusing to get involved in assisting ICE or doing its job in place of ICE agents than in actually providing protection to immigrants who lack valid legal status.

 Being stopped by police for something like a driving violation, or questioned by police for any reason at all, usually involves the police asking for identification, such as a driver's license.
 Without proper documentation, an undocumented person in a non-sanctuary city risks being held in custody, even without having committed a crime.